 11. Peppermint Herbal Tea

-There are a couple of different ways you can use peppermint tea to treat your acne.
-One way is to steep a tea bag in hot water, remove the tea bag, and use a cotton ball to dab the tea all over your face.
-Another, more concentrated method is to use the actual steeped tea bag on the site of your acne breakout.
-Just leave the tea bag on the affected area for about 10 minutes and rinse away residue.
+- Another more concentrated method is to use the actual steeped tea bag on the site of your acne breakout.
+Just leave the bag on the affected area for about ten minutes and rinse away residue.

 12. Cooked Whole Oats